 19. Take a creature comfort from home

-I think this is a fantastic idea and have actually been packing my essential oil diffuser with me as my creature comfort.
+I think this is a fantastic idea.
+In fact, I've actually been packing my essential oil diffuser with me as my creature comfort.
 I love setting my diffuser up in the hotel room and diffusing oils to help me sleep, or to ground me after a hard day at the office.

 20. Pack a set of clothes in your carry on